DLXPlugins/simple-comment-editing/README.md

 ### sce.comment.timer.text - Before a timer is outputted in JavaScript.

-Used to modify POST object before being sent via Ajax.
-This is useful for adding extra fields.
+Used to modify timer output.

 ```php
 /**